AmanKumar87/Chatbot/README.md

    python app.py
    ```

-5. Open `chatbot.html` in your web browser to start using GreenBuddy.
+5. Open `index.html` in your web browser to start using GreenBuddy.

 ## Usage

+1. **Access Options**:

+   - **Floating Widget**: Click "Try GreenBuddy Now" to open the floating chatbot widget
+   - **Full Page Experience**: Click "Full Chatbot Experience" to use the dedicated chatbot page

-1. **Ask Gardening Questions**: Type your gardening-related questions in the input field and press Enter or click the send button.
+2. **Ask Gardening Questions**: Type your gardening-related questions in the input field and press Enter or click the send button.
-2. **Toggle Text-to-Speech**: Click the speaker button to enable/disable text-to-speech for bot responses.
+3. **Toggle Text-to-Speech**: Click the speaker button to enable/disable text-to-speech for bot responses.
-3. **Dark Mode**: Toggle dark mode using the switch in the top-right corner.
+4. **Dark Mode**: Toggle dark mode using the switch in the top-right corner.
+5. **Navigation**: Use the back button on the dedicated page to return to the main page.

 ## Example Questions